• Skip to primary navigation

 Notes

-The amount of oil you need will depend on the type of pan you use.
-A cast iron pan will work best for browning the cakes, but will use more oil than a non-stick pan.
+Oil: The amount you need depends on the type of pan you use.
+A cast-iron pan works best for browning the cakes, but it requires more oil than a non-stick pan.

-The amount of flour you use will depend on how much butter and cream you used in your mashed potatoes.Ā
+Flour: The amount you use will depend on how much butter and cream you added to your mashed potatoes.

 Nutrition